Nilaans/Neoptolemus-Study-Helper/README.txt

 		(pip install pandas transformer)

 How to use the Neoptolemus Study Helper:
-	Upload your notes as a .csv fil
+	Upload your notes as a .csv file
 		(Make column 1, terms and column 2, definitions) Type in the subject that you are studying
 	Type in your grade like "grade x"